 (2) Cost Auditors

-The company has received a consent letter from the cost auditors M/s N. D. Birla and Co.
-CostAccountant to the effect that their appointment if made would be within theprescribed limits under section 141(3) (g) of the Companies Act 2013 and that they arenot disqualified for appointment.
-The board of directors of the company at its meetingheld on 28th June 2021 appointed M/s.
+The company has received a consent letter from the cost auditors M/s.
+N. D. Birla andCo.
+Cost Accountant to the efi^ect that their appointment if made would be within theprescribed limits under section 141(3) (g) of the Companies Act 2013 and that they arenot disqualified for appointment.
+The board of Directors of the company at its meetingheld on 28th June 2021 appointed M/s.
 N. D. Birla & Co.
-Cost Accountants as the costauditors of the Company to conduct the audit of cost records maintained by the Company asrequired by the Companies (Cost Records and Audit) Rules 2014 as amended fromtime to time.
+Cost Accountants as the costauditors of the Company to conduct the audit of cost records maintained by the Company asrequired by the Companies (Cost Records and Audit) Rules 2014 as amended from time totime.